orbeon/orbeon-forms-doc/form-builder/section-templates.md

 # Section templates

-## Introduction
+## Section template libraries

-Form Builder supports defining reusable sections called section templates.
-Here is how they work:
+Form Builder supports defining reusable sections called *section templates*.

-- You create sections in a special form with name `library`.
-- You publish this form.
-- For each section in that form, Form Builder creates a reusable section component.
-- The component is made available in the Form Builder toolbox under "Library" groups.
+Section templates are grouped within *section template libraries*.
+There can be one library per application name.
+In addition, a global section template library with the `orbeon` application name is available.
+This library is made available to all form definitions, no matter what their application name is.

+## How section templates work

+You create, edit, and publish a section template library from Form Builder as you do with a regular form definition.
+The only difference is that the form name for a section template library is `library`.
+This is a special name recognized by Form Builder.

+When you publish a section template library form definition, all top-level sections in that form definition are made available to other form definitions created in Form Builder, depending on their application name, and appear in the Form Builder toolbox, which shows:

+- __Global section templates.__
+    - Those are created and updated with the `orbeon/library` form definition.
+- __Application section templates.__
+    - Those are created in the current application's `library` form definition.
+    - For example all form definitions with app name `acme` can use section templates defined in the `acme/library` form definition in addition to the global `orbeon/library` section templates.

-- The title of the section is used as the title of the component in the toolbox.
+The title of the section in the section template library form definition is used as the title of the section template that shows in the toolbox.

 For example, you can create a generic "US Address" section and reuse it in multiple forms: